-Milo loves to read so here is his reading list going back to 2006 along with some notes and quotes he has compiled from some of them.
-He somehow managed to read 60 books in 2018—here's to more and more books in 2019!
+Milo loves to read so here is his reading list along with some notes and quotes he has compiled from some of them.
+He somehow managed to read 60 books in 2018—check out 2019's list!

 “Killing Floor” Lee Child

 After reading many in the Jack Reacher series, I finally read Killing Floor (1997), the debut of this character.
 The December 2018 issue of The Atlantic has an in-depth piece in their Books section by James Parker discussing Reacher and Childs’ recently released 23rd book in the series.
 Here’s a paragraph pulled from the article: “Intermittently, Reacher has a feeling-tone like Jack Kerouac’s: road-saddened.
 (Samuel Beckett’s famous mise-en-scène for Godot—‘A country road.
 A tree.
 Evening’—is, let’s face it, not un-Reacheresque.)
 Reacher knows, for example, the desolation of American interiors.
 On a motel room in Without Fail: “Floral drapes, already closed.
 A floral bedspread, Scotchgarded until it was practically rigid.
 No-color bamboo-weave stuff on the walls.
 A cheap print over the bed.”
 And he has a novelist’s eye for character.
 Hitchhiking, as he often does, in Past Tense, he is picked up by a guy in a Subaru wagon.
 The guy is wearing ‘pleated chino pants and a crisp khaki shirt,’ and he has a wedding ring.”